qat.ir.instruction_builder module

 axis¶ (

-ProcessAxis) – The type of axis which the post-processing of readouts should occur on.output_variable¶ (
+ProcessAxis) – The axis along which post-processing of readouts should occur.output_variable¶ (

 - measure_single_shot_z(target, axis=SEQUENCE, output_variable=None)